 Skip to main content

 Connecting Slack to Windmill doesn’t automatically give Windy access to your channels.
 You need to add Windy to channels to give them context about team collaboration.
+Adding Slack channels helps provide insight into the cross-functional context that lives among the conversations.
+This will make 1:1s and Performance Reviews stronger and more context rich.

 Why add Windy to channels